Oracle Tutorial

 The NORMAL is the default option if you don’t explicitly specify any option.
 Therefore SHUTDOWN and SHUTDOWN NORMAL commands have the same effect.

-The SHUTDOWN or SHUTDOWN NORMAL is not really practical because you practically cannot wait for all users to come back to their desks and disconnect from the database.
+The SHUTDOWN or SHUTDOWN NORMAL is not really practical because you cannot wait for all users to come back to their desks and disconnect from the database.

 SHUTDOWN TRANSACTIONAL